aminase/aminase/README.md

 ### Hi, I am Amina 👋
 A software developer with a demonstrated history of developing, testing, and maintaining web applications.
 Currently, I am developing web applications using the latest web technologies and frameworks.
 The use of these technologies has allowed me to build testable, responsive, and aesthetic user interfaces.

 My previous experience involved three years of dedicated research work in the field of molecular biology/nanomedicine, with a focus on gene silencing and drug delivery.
-Today, this has provided me with a strong foundation and a unique perspective to combine science and technology by employing bioinformatics analysis using Python.
+Today, it has given me a solid basis and a distinctive viewpoint to combine science and technology by employing bioinformatics analysis using Python.
 <br/>
 <br/>
 [![](https://img.shields.io/badge/dev.to-0A0A0A?style=for-the-badge&logo=devdotto&logoColor=white)](https://aminase.github.io/portfolio/)<br/>